top of page

 About James Ron

-James Ron, PhD, is a senior research professional and project manager offering consulting and evaluation services to both international and domestic clients.
-James has extensive experience overseeing complex international studies of armed conflict, human rights, organizational processes, international aid delivery and impact, public opinion, and social change.
+Over the years, James developed expertise in overseeing complex international studies of armed conflict, human rights, organizational processes, international aid delivery and impact, public opinion, and social change.

-Trained as a sociologist, political scientist, journalist, and human rights investigator, James is known particularly for his scholarly work on international aid, international security, public opinion, and human rights.
+Trained as a sociologist, political scientist, journalist, and human rights investigator, James is known for his scholarly work on international aid, international security, public opinion, and human rights.
 Some of his best-known research examines how states, international organizations, and non-governmental groups interact in situations of armed conflict and political instability.
 James is also recognized for his work on international public opinion on governance, human rights, and public advocacy in high, medium, and low-income countries.

 Academic Positions

-In the US, James held a tenure track position in sociology and political science at the main Baltimore campus of Johns Hopkins University.
+In the US, James held a tenure-track position in sociology and political science at the main Baltimore campus of Johns Hopkins University.
 Later, he was a tenured professor at the University of Minnesota in its departments of public affairs and political science, with an emphasis on international affairs and human rights.

 In Canada, James held tenured positions in sociology at McGill University, located in Montreal, and in international public service at the Norman Paterson School of International Affairs, a noted graduate training program housed in Ottawa’s Carleton University.